plausible/docs/docs/subscription-plans.md

 ## How do I manage my subscription?

 Everything is self-serve within your account settings.
 There are no long term contracts and you can change your subscription tier or cancel your plan at any time.
-You do not need to call or contact us.
+You don't need to call or contact us.

 Need any help or have a question about our subscription plans or your subscription?
 [Contact us](https://plausible.io/contact).